viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 - [mstsc.exe](/windows-server/administration/windows-commands/mstsc)
 - [VMConnect.exe](/windows-server/virtualization/hyper-v/learn-more/hyper-v-virtual-machine-connect)
-   - Remote desktop from the Microsoft Store is saved in snapshots, add it to the app filtering list to prevent this
+   - Microsoft Remote Desktop from the Microsoft Store is saved in snapshots, add it to the app filtering list to prevent this
 - [Azure Virtual Desktop (MSI)](/azure/virtual-desktop/users/connect-windows)
    - Azure Virtual Desktop apps from the Microsoft Store are saved in snapshots, add them to the app filtering list to prevent this
 - [remote applications integrated locally (RAIL)](/openspecs/windows_protocols/ms-rdperp/485e6f6d-2401-4a9c-9330-46454f0c5aba) windows